BinhexTeam/odoosync/README.rst

 Every attempt is recorded both in the CLI output and in ``ir.logging`` on the target database so operators can review which fields were skipped.

+odoosync also reports per-model progress, including planned batches and remaining records, to make it easier to monitor long-running synchronisations.

 To predefine explicit ID translations between environments (for example, for ``res.company`` IDs that are created manually on each side), populate the